akalsey/Passkey/readme.md

 than Drupal's user table.
 The module passes the user's username and password to your code and you return true or false.
 It's that simple.

-The code can be another module (there's a hook provided: hook_passkey_auth) or a PHP snippet entered into the admin settings.
+The code can be another module (there's a hook provided: hook_passkey_auth).

 All authenticated users end up as real Drupal users, so modules that work with users will work just fine.
 Roles, node authorship, and anything else.
 You can even pick a role